 Discover what it is like to be a USF student by visiting with current students and professors.
 If you have not done so already, make sure and schedule a personal visit to campus.
 Virtual visits are also available in which individual appointments can be set up with admissions, financial aid, current students and professors.

 Apply for Financial Aid

 The Free Application for Federal Student Aid (FAFSA) allows you to be considered for aid from Federal Financial Aid Programs.
 It is highly recommended that you submit the FAFSA, even if you think your family may not qualify.

-Complete your FAFSA as soon as possible after October 1, and include USF school code (003469).
-USF has a priority filing date of January 1 for the FAFSA.
+Complete your FAFSA as soon as possible after January 1, and include USF school code (003469).
+USF has a priority filing date of March 1 for the FAFSA.
 The USF Financial Aid Office begins sending out Official Financial Aid Offers after a student is accepted and submitted a FAFSA.
 Official Financial Aid Offers are mailed out on a rolling basis.

 University of Sioux Falls residence life emphasizes the intrinsic value of each person and endeavors to create opportunities for students to find value in the diverse gifts and talents of each member of the USF community.